-There are also a large number of foundations at FAU, some of which provide funding for young researchers at the University.
-We recommend you take a look at the individual foundations and their aims.
+There are also a large number of foundations associated with FAU which provide funding to doctoral candidates and young researchers at the university.
+We would advise you to obtain an overview of the individual foundations and their aims.

 Scholarships for outstanding doctoral candidates

-The Federal Ministry of Education and Research (BMBF) provides funding for political and church scholarship organisations that award scholarships to outstanding doctoral candidates who are actively involved in society.
+The Federal Ministry of Education and Research (BMBF) provides funding to sponsorship organisations associated with the worlds of politics and the church that award scholarships to outstanding doctoral candidates who are actively involved in research which benefits society.
 Most organisations also accept applications from non-German doctoral candidates.

-The German Academic Exchange Service (DAAD) has two funding databases for students and researchers at all levels (partly in German):
+The German Academic Exchange Service (DAAD) has two databases on sources of funding available to students and researchers at all levels:

-The Alexander von Humboldt Foundation provides funding for international doctoral candidates to spend time researching in Germany and for German doctoral candidates to spend time researching abroad.
+The Alexander von Humboldt Foundation provides funding to enable international doctoral candidates to spend time undertaking research in Germany and to allow German doctoral candidates to spend time conducting research abroad.

-The following faculties and departments of FAU also provide information on funding opportunities (partly in German):
+The following can also provide information on funding options at FAU: